 To learn more about the different types of construction methods used in the upgrade project, watch the videos and refer to the infographic for a summary of the various stages.
-More detailed information is also available as part of the Open cut and trenchless construction page.

 Safety is our number one priority.
 We have rigorous plans in place to ensure the safety and security of the public, our natural gas system, the environment and our employees.

 We have a comprehensive approach to safety, with regular inspections and maintenance.
 Our transmission and distribution pipeline system continues to have an excellent safety record, and we renew and upgrade our system in accordance with Canadian codes and standards.